 Notches down the spine of a blade created to provide grip on a knife beyond the bolster.
 Many knives, especially pocket knives, have very shallow or widely spaced non-functional notches that are used solely for aesthetic purposes.

-Stock available within 1-2 working days
+Available on order within 1-2 working days

 As global benchmarks, Vallorbe® files are characterised by their unparalleled quality, their point filed right up to the end, grinding capability, precise dimension and high-quality steel.